timdressler/psam/README.md

 │
 ├── config\
 │
-├── data\ (not included in this repository, can be requested) │   │
+├── data\ (NOT INCLUDED IN THIS REPOSITORY, CAN BE REQUESTED) │   │
 │   ├── BIDS\
 │   │